demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/README.md

 Azure network security groups are used to filter network traffic to and from Azure resources in an Azure virtual network.
+This integration was integrated and tested with version 2022-09-01 of Azure Network Security Groups
 ## Configure Azure Network Security Groups on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.